dotnet/docs/docs/csharp/quick-starts/local-environment.md

 ## [String interpolation](interpolated-strings-local.md)

 The [String interpolation](interpolated-strings-local.md) quickstart shows you how to insert values into a string.
-You'll learn how to create an interpolated string with embedded values and how to control the appearance of those values in the result string.
+You'll learn how to create an interpolated string with embedded C# expressions and how to control the text appearance of the expression results in the result string.

 This quickstart assumes that you have finished the [Hello World](hello-world.yml), [Numbers in C#](numbers-in-csharp-local.md), and [Branches and loops](branches-and-loops-local.md) lessons.